Met receive report of alleged sex assault following Russell Brand news reports

 Brand has strongly denied the allegations, which also include claims of controlling, abusive and predatory behaviour.

-The Met said they have now received an allegation of sexual assault in Soho, central London, in 2003.
+The Met Police said they have now received an allegation of sexual assault in Soho, central London, in 2003, which emerged as the remaining live shows for his Bipolarisation tour were postponed.

 In a short statement, the force said: “On Sunday September 17, the Met received a report of a sexual assault which was alleged to have taken place in Soho in central London in 2003.